jpwilliams/remit/docs/_api/request.md

 The fallback can be changed at any point in a `request`'s life and can be unset by passing no arguments to the function.

-Returns areference to the `request` so that calls can be chained.
+Returns a reference to the `request` so that calls can be chained.

 ### Add listeners